jh-hartley/aida-facet-inference/docs/03_developer_guide/01_development.md

    - Use local development for active coding
    - Test in Docker before committing
    - Keep the database schema in sync
    - Document any new environment variables

+- Test suite for unit, integration, and end-to-end testing.
+Organised to mirror the main codebase structure.